-Intermountain Laboratory Services does not offer an EBV panel.
-Select individual assays from the list below:
+Intermountain Laboratory Service does not offer an EBV panel.
+Select individual assays from the list below: Tests must be requested specifically.
+If not specified EBVCAG and EBVCAM will be ordered:

-Test the list below: Usefulness Written Orders MonoSpot® Rapid test for acute mononucleosis Request: MonoSpot (Heterophile) (heterophile-antibody).
-Positive in 85% of Request.
-Monospot adults with acute IM symptoms.
-Much less sensitive in children <4 yrs.
-Monolert Rapid test for acute mononucleosis.
-More sensitive than MonoSpot; EBV specific Request: EBV/Mono Screen antibodies, may cross-react with CMV rarely.
-When a request for "EBV", "EBV and society, may cross reast man emit ranely. antibody" or "EBV serology" is received, a Monolert test will be performed.
-EBV VCA IgG Conventional serology to detect IgG antibody to capsid antigen.
-Positive at times of acute Request: EBV VCA IgG symptoms and persists for life.
-Must be requested specifically.
-If not specified, Monolert will be EDV/V/OA L-M Occupational applements data at account EDV performed.
-EBV VCA IgM Conventional serology to detect recent EBV infection.
-Remains positive for 6-12 weeks after Request: EBV VCA IgM infection.
-Must be requested specifically.
-If not specified, Monolert will be performed.
-IgG Antibody Negative in acute phase of IM.
-Usually Request: EBNA IgG to EBV becomes positive at 4 weeks to a few months Must be requested an eificelly Nuclear Antibody after infection and persists for life.
-May be useful in pediatric patients where VCA Must be requested specifically.
-If not specified, Monolert will be Antibody antibodies may remain negative. performed.
-IgG antibody Antibody develops in approximately 80% of Request: EBV EA to individuals with EBV infection and lasts for - EBV Early about 6 months.
-Has not been found to be Must be requested specifically.
-Antigen helpful in the diagnosis of acute EBV infection If not specified, Monolert will be but may be helpful in the evaluation of EBV-related conditions. performed.
-EBVPCR EBV DNA levels are used for diagnosing and Request: EBV PCR LBVI OIX monitoring lymphoproliferative diseases in rioquost.
-ESVI Six immunocompromised patients (e.g., PTLD).
-Must be requested specifically.
-EBV DNA in serum has been reported to be If not specified, Monolert will be indicative of EBV associated disease.
-The performed. presence of EBV DNA recovered from whole blood may be due to latently infected lymphocytes, from past infections.
+Test/Codes Order Codes Usefulness Infectious Mono Screen (Heterophile) EBVHM (Central Lab) MONRAP (Hospital labs) Rapid test for acute mononucleosis (heterophile-antibody).
+Positive in 85% of adults with acute IM symptoms.
+Much less sensitive in children < 4 yrs EBV VCA IgG EBVCAG Conventional serology to detect IgG antibody to Capsid antigen.
+Rises rapidly at times of acute symptoms and typically remains for life.
+EBV VCA IgM EBVCAM Conventional serology to detect recent EBV infection.
+Appears only during acute infection and fades rapidly over about 4 weeks.
+IgG antibody to EBV Nuclear Antigen EBVNAG Negative in acute phase of IM.
+Usually appears 3 months after initial infection and typically remains for life.
+May be useful in pediatric patients where VCA antibodies may remain negative.
+IgG antibody to EBV Early Antigen EBVEAG Antibody develops in approximately 80% of individuals with EBV infection and last for about 6 months.
+Has not been found to be helpful in the diagnosis of acute EBV infection but may be helpful in the evaluation of EBV-related conditions.
+EBV PCR EBVPCR (CSF, BM, Tissue) EBVPCB (Blood only) EBV DNA in serum has been reported to be indicative of EBV associated disease.
+The presence of EBV DNA recovered from whole blood may be due to latently infected lymphocytes, from past infections.
+EBV Viral Load EBVPQN EBV DNA levels are used for diagnosing and monitoring lymphoproliferative diseases in immunocompromised patients (i.e., PTLD).

-CL2029-A2
+CL2048-A2